 Manage your CCR

 The Co-Curricular Record (CCR) is validated once a year on June 15.
 The onus is on the volunteer note-taker to initiate this process.
-To initiate the process, you can go to the “Opportunity Directory” or “Manage Co-Curricular Record Tab” and select “Add Position to My Record.”
+To initiate the process, login to the CCR, go to the “Opportunity Directory” or “Manage Co-Curricular Record Tab” and select “Add Position to My Record.”

 Request your Certificate of Recognition